 Must be copied on fragmentation.
+Appears at most once in a datagram.

-Return Route
+Record Route

-The return route option provides a means to record the route of an internet datagram.
+The record route option provides a means to record the route of an internet datagram.

 The option begins with the option type code.
-The second octet is the option length which includes the option type code and the length octet, as well as length-2 octets of return route data.
+The second octet is the option length which includes the option type code and the length octet, the pointer octet, and length-3 octets of route data.
+The third octet is the pointer into the route data indicating the octet which begins the next area to store a route address.
+The pointer is relative to this option, and the smallest legal value for the pointer is 4.

-A return route is composed of a series of internet addresses.
-The length defaults to two, which indicates the return route is empty.